sgunadhya/blog/content/review/redshirts.md

 are all skeptical but support Dahl after discovering strengths in the argument.
 You sympathize with the characters who are as hapless and helpless as Daffy duck from the existential surreal cartoon [Duck Amuck](https://en.wikipedia.org/wiki/Duck_Amuck) where Daffy duck is flummoxed by the animator, who turns out to be the beloved Bugs Bunny, changing the setting whimsically.

+## Thoughts
 John Scalzi, the writer, cleverly deconstructs the tropes of bad scifi, and weaves it into this meta-fiction.
 The writing is fast paced, witty, comic and overall brilliant.
 I am in awe of his writing.
 This is his first novel that I read and I was impressed with the way he tells this meta fiction.
 The plot points are inspired by the bad writings of the Scifi TV shows.
 He purposely uses the absurd trope of sci-fi, like a black box which conveniently solves the problem within the spate of the time allotted to solve it.
 There are abundant references to scifi plots like a ship under attack by the aliens, over the top campy dialogues and the mumbo jumbo of scifi writers, and preposterous deus ex machina which saves the day but depletes the viewer's' intellect.
 Having said that, the novel itself is a meta fiction in that it makes use of the same plot devices which it ridicules.

-Apart from the references to the silly scifi, the novel has an undercurrent of an oft-discussed philosophical debate - free will.
+Apart from the references to the silly scifi, the novel has an undercurrent of an oft-discussed philosophical debate - free will, its unit operation.
 Are our lives governed by our own volition?
 Is there a grand narrative and we play out our part?
 [Elon Musk thinks as much](https://www.reddit.com/r/Futurology/comments/4xtlbi/why_elon_musk_says_were_living_in_a_simulation/).
 John, off course, does not provide an answer and as a parthian shot almost gives this comic novel a morbid ending, but quickly retracts as if almost quoting Bugs Bunny from Duck Amuck - "Ain't I a stinker".